JakobJingleheimer/node/doc/api/esm.md

 | `'module'`   | Load an ES module              | { [`string`][], [`ArrayBuffer`][], [`TypedArray`][] }                      |
 | `'wasm'`     | Load a WebAssembly module      | { [`ArrayBuffer`][], [`TypedArray`][] }                                    |

-> Note: When format is `'commonjs'`, the value of `source` is ignored (due to
-> incompatibilities between internal commonjs and ES modules APIs).
-This may
-> change in the future.
+The value of `source` is ignored for type `'builtin'` because currently it is not possible to replace the value of a Node.js builtin (core) module.
+The value of `source` is ignored for type `'commonjs'` because the CommonJS module loader does not provide a mechanism for the ES module loader to override the [CommonJS module return value](#commonjs-namespaces).
+This limitation might be overcome in the future.

 > **Caveat**: The ESM `load` hook and namespaced exports from CommonJS modules
 > are incompatible.
 Attempting to use them together will result in an empty